mlundine/tensorflow_app/README.md

 Download the most recent executable under releases, GPU if you are using a GPU, CPU if you are using your CPU.

 Place the executable inside C:/tensorflow_app/gui

+To start the app, go to C:/tensorflow_app/gui and double click on TensorflowApplication.exe

+After a few seconds (or even a minute, give it some time, it has a lot of stuff to unpack and your antivirus might be checking it), the GUI will appear.

+**Downloading Pretrained Tensorflow Models**

 In a web browser, go to [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md).